Flea and Tick Control

 Other ingredients in Advantage products include imidacloprid, used to control fleas, and permethrin (K9 Advantix only), used to kill ticks as well as adult fleas.
 Permethrin is highly toxic to cats, and products containing permethrin are unsafe to use on dogs in households that include cats, particularly if the dog and cat share sleeping areas or the cat grooms the dog.

 As with many flea and tick control ingredients, permethrin may also be more likely to cause problems for small dogs, according to the EPA’s Review of 2008 Incident Reports for Pet Spot-on Pesticides (click on View Document).
 Shih Tzu, Bichon Frise, Chihuahua, Yorkshire Terrier, Maltese, and Pomeranian are breeds that appear to be overrepresented in adverse incidents.
 Bayer also makes Advantage Multi, which combines imidacloprid with moxidectin, also found in ProHeart 6, used for heartworm prevention.

 Also in January, Elanco (a division of Eli Lilly) introduced Trifexis, a new oral product that combines spinosad (Comfortis), used to kill fleas, with milbemycin oxime (found in Interceptor and Sentinel), used to prevent heartworm infection and intestinal parasites.
 Comfortis is a newer flea-control product introduced in November 2007 that appears to be more effective than either Advantage or Frontline (likely due to fleas developing resistance to these older products), but it may also have more side effects, such as vomiting, particularly when the medication is first used.
-Spinosad should not be combined with the very high doses of ivermectin (Heartgard) or milbemycin oxime (Interceptor) used to treat demodectic mange, as it increases their neurological effects, but should be safe when used along with the normal heartworm preventive dosage found in this new product, though I would use with caution in dogs who have or may have the MDR1 mutation that causes sensitivity to certain drugs (see Dogs with a Drug Problem for more information).
+Spinosad should not be combined with the very high doses of ivermectin (Heartgard) or milbemycin oxime (Interceptor) used to treat demodectic and sarcoptic mange, as it increases their neurological effects, but should be safe when used along with the normal heartworm preventive dosage found in this new product, though I would use with caution in dogs who have or may have the MDR1 mutation that causes sensitivity to certain drugs (see Dogs with a Drug Problem for more information).
 Spinosad is not recommended for dogs with seizure disorders.
 Milbemycin oxime can also cause anaphylaxis when given to heartworm-positive dogs due to its effect on microfilariae.

 Unlike most flea and tick control products, Comfortis and Trifexis are administered orally rather than topically, via a pill that is given once a month.
 Neither product is recommended for dogs weighing less than 5 pounds.
 Comfortis is not recommended for puppies under the age of 14 weeks, and Trifexis warns that younger puppies may experience a higher rate of vomiting.
 These products are not approved for cats, but a similar product to Comfortis called Assurity, with a partially synthetic analog of spinosad, is marketed for cats.
-Comfortis is also marketed under the names Vethical AcuGuard and ComboGuard by VCA clinics.
+Comfortis and Trifexis are also marketed under the names Vethical AcuGuard and ComboGuard by VCA clinics.

 In July, Merial introduced Certifect, likely as a result of their patent on Frontline products expiring.
 Certifect contains fipronil (the active ingredient in Frontline, used to kill fleas and ticks, and to help control sarcoptic mange) and S-methoprene (Precor, an insect growth regulator also found in Frontline Plus).
 Certifect adds amitraz, one of the most effective, but also more toxic, methods of tick control.
 Amitraz is also used in the Preventic tick collar, and in Mitaban, used to treat demodectic mange.